mcserverhosting-net/multitenant-example/README.md

 pod/podinfo-5d4bcccb5c-lqh6x   1/1     Running   0          50s
 ```

 Note, when utilizing HNC, one ***must*** manually create the RoleBindings for subnamespaces to allow flux to control them from a serviceaccount of the parent namespace.
-The objects can be managed thereafter via gitops.
+The objects can be managed thereafter via GitOps.

 Note the example: